Kia Niro EV review (2024): An upgraded e-Niro?

 With that said, a few rival automakers have switched to a rear-wheel drive (RWD) configuration, which not only aids with propelling said vehicles forwards, but also provides a heightened driver’s feel.
 Here, the Kia’s steering wheel still feels disconnected from the front axle and lacks that 1:1 input.

 While this might not be of great importance to many Kia customers, the vehicle’s electric range plays a role in consumers’ purchasing decisions.
-From our own mixed driving tests, we netted a measly 205-225 miles.
+From our own mixed driving tests, we netted 205-225 miles.
 Rather disappointing given its predecessor, the Kia Soul EV, Hyundai Kona Electric and heat pump-less VW ID.4 all achieved 260 miles on the same test route, while the cheaper MG4 EV and ZS EV Long Range netted 220-240 and 230-250 miles, respectively.

 This could, in part, be due to the Niro EV on review not having a heat pump installed; a feature that’s surprisingly been omitted from an SUV that’s been designed from the ground up as an electric vehicle.
 Should you want to achieve an estimated 235-255 miles in mixed driving conditions, you’ll have to opt for the level 3 or 4 trims and add the £900 option; at the time of writing, the heat pump isn’t available in the entry-level model.